 After the admission process is completed and the student is admitted to Saint Xavier University, the Form I-20 will be issued to the student.
-Upon arriving at the University's campus, the student should report to the Office of Admission.
-It is the student's responsibility to attend SXU on a full-time basis and to notify the Office of Admission of any change in status, including withdrawal.
+Upon arriving at the University's campus, the student should report to the Office of International Education (CIE).
+CIE assists arriving and current international students during their time at SXU.
+It is the student's responsibility to attend SXU on a full-time basis and to notify the Office of International Education of any change in status, including withdrawal.
 International students are not permitted to register as students-at-large.